-- The administrative data sets from which this collection is drawn have inaccuracies to varying degrees including missing data, out-of-date data and data coding or recording errors. - Not all states and territories capture all data items.
+- inaccuracies to varying degrees including missing data, out-of-date data and data coding or recording errors. - Not all states and territories capture all data items.
 For those outputs that are calculated using gross income, New South Wales and South Australia use assessable income instead.
 (Assessable income is the income amount used to establish eligibility for housing assistance and each jurisdiction uses its own definition of assessable income.)
 In addition, disability status is derived using the receipt of a disability pension as a proxy in Victoria.
 New South Wales, Queensland, Tasmania and the Australian Capital Territory reference payment type as well as other information. - Information about disability is not reported under eligibility requirements in some jurisdictions. - Indigenous status is self-identified and not reported under eligibility requirements in some jurisdictions. - Most states and territories do not update income information for non-rebated households, that is, households who pay the market rent value of the dwellings.
 Therefore, some household income information may be coded as missing or not reflect current income levels.
-Outputs that require income information do not include households with missing income and therefore may not be complete. - All jurisdictions, with the exception of Victoria, have a form of integrated waitlist across social housing programs.
+Outputs that require income information do not include households with missing income and therefore may not be complete. - All jurisdictions have a form of integrated waitlist across social housing programs.
 Waitlist data are reported separately for each social housing program applied for.
 Counting rules for the number of applicants for any given program may vary across jurisdictions.